iclr-blogposts/2024/_posts/2024-05-07-llm-decoding-methods.md

 ---
 layout: distill
 title: What Are You Trying To Say?
 A Deep Dive Into LLM Generation and Decoding
-description: In the context of open-ended generation with large language models (LLMs), decoding methods are the algorithms responsible for turning a model's output logits into text that a human can read.
-Typically, the final layer of an LLM induces a probability distribution over the model's vocabulary, and the decoding method dictates how to generate a sequence of tokens from that distribution, choosing one token after another until the EOS token is produced or a maximum length is satisfied.
-While the decoding method may at first glance seem like a minor implementation detail, it is actually a complex and indispensible component of any system that needs to generate fluent, relevant, and meaningful text.
-Unfortunately, current SoTA decoding methods are still limited to trading off a subset of those desired qualities against others.
-In this blog post, we survey a broad body of literature on generation methods for LLMs.
-After reviewing the canonical approaches and digging deeper into their relative strengths and weaknesses, we provide a thorough round-up of more recent and exploratory research proposals.
-Finally, we synthesize these research threads into a taxonomy, distill the most critical remaining open problems, and suggest promising directions for additional investigation.
+description: We survey a broad body of literature on generation methods for LLMs.
+After reviewing the canonical approaches and digging deeper into their strengths and weaknesses, we provide a thorough round-up of more recent and exploratory research proposals.
+Finally, we synthesize these research threads into a taxonomy.
 date: 2024-05-07
 future: true
 htmlwidgets: true